Sorabji and Geoffrey Madge

 He often spoke and quoted the great Sufi poets and mystics, especially Rumi and Hafiz, both of whom he greatly admired, asking me to read them, which of course I did.

 His comments, especially about the playing of Busoni, Godowsky and Medtner but also several contemporary pianists were so important that they should have been recorded.
+There was a recording made by the Dutch radio of one of my visits.

 GDM